-The Trust Fund is led by Canada, Germany and the United Kingdom, with the NATO Communications and Information Agency (NCIA) as executing agent.
-NATO is conducting an ongoing assessment of Ukraine's capabilities and needs as well as fact-finding trips to Ukraine to identify priority C4 requirements through consultations with Ukrainian authorities.
-A final report on recommendations for reform, reorganisation and modernisation of Ukraine's Armed Forces and capabilities in the C4 area was finalised in summer 2016.
+The Trust Fund is led by Canada, Germany and the United Kingdom, with the NATO Communications and Information Agency as executing agent.
+NATO conducted a C4 Feasibility Study to assess Ukraine's capabilities and needs based on fact-finding trips to Ukraine to identify priority C4 requirements through consultations with Ukrainian authorities.
+A final report on recommendations for reform, reorganisation and modernisation of Ukraine's Armed Forces and capabilities in the C4 area was delivered in September 2016.

-Based on early project recommendations, two initial projects were launched:
+Based on early project recommendations, three initial projects were launched:

-- the Regional Airspace Security Programme (RASP) – to promote regional airspace security cooperation and interoperability with NATO, improve Ukraine's internal civil-military airspace cooperation, and to establish cross-border coordination capability with Allies for better handling of air security incidents;
+- Regional Airspace Security Programme (RASP) – to promote regional airspace security cooperation and interoperability with NATO, improve Ukraine's internal civil-military airspace cooperation, and to establish cross-border coordination capability with Allies for better handling of air security incidents.

-- the Secure Tactical Communications Project – to assist Allies in supporting the provision of secure communications equipment to enhance Ukraine's capabilities for secure command and control and situational awareness for its armed forces.
+- Secure Tactical Communications Project – to assist Allies in providing secure communications equipment to enhance Ukraine's capabilities for secure command and control and situational awareness for its armed forces.

 Trust Fund on Logistics and Standardization